 In the fall of 2015, as part of its planning efforts, the steering committee held two events to seek community input: a question-and-answer session at Colorado Mountain College and an open house at Leadville’s Harperrose Studios.
 Steering committee members carefully gathered feedback from the events and seated the initial board of directors in February 2016.

 Today, as board and committee members, we are hard at work setting up the processes that will help us establish a fund for Leadville and Lake County that can support great community efforts in good times and tough times, forever.
-Currently, our efforts are focused on creating policies to assist in expanding the LCCF and building the LCCF’s general fund.
+Currently, our efforts are focused on creating policies to assist in expanding the LCCF and building the LCCF’s endowment fund.

 Above all else, we intend for LCCF to be a fund built by and for the community.
 We seek community input and continue our outreach efforts with local stakeholders to support the mission of the LCCF and refine our work based on the community’s guidance.